-Creating the NetWare Print Server (Bindery Queue Server) Using BRAdmin Professional Utility
+Creating the NetWare® Print Server (Bindery Queue Server) Using BRAdmin Professional Utility

-- 1 Make sure that you logged in as SUPERVISOR (NetWare 2.xx or 3.xx) or ADMIN (NetWare 4.xx or later). - 2 Start BRAdmin.
+- 1 Make sure that you logged in as SUPERVISOR (NetWare® 2.xx or 3.xx) or ADMIN (NetWare® 4.xx or later). - 2 Start BRAdmin.

-- 3 One or more print servers will appear in the list (the default node names are BRN_xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)). - You can find the node name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server. - 4 Select the print server that you wish to configure and double click it.
+- 3 One or more print servers will appear in the list (the default node names are BRN_xxxxxx, where xxxxxx is the last six digits of the Ethernet address (MAC address)). - You can find the node name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server. - 4 Select the print server that you wish to configure and double click it.
 You will be asked for a password.
-The default password is access. - 5 Select the NetWare tab. - If necessary change the NetWare Print Server Name.
-The default NetWare print server name will usually be BRN_xxxxxx_P1 where xxxxxx is the Ethernet address of the print server.
+The default password is access. - 5 Select the NetWare® tab. - If necessary change the NetWare Print Server Name.
+The default NetWare® print server name will usually be BRN_xxxxxx_P1 where xxxxxx is the Ethernet address of the print server.
 Be careful!
-Changing the name may impact the configuration of other protocols because the print server service names will be altered. - a If it is not already selected, select Queue Server as the operating mode. - b Click the Change Bindery Queues button. - c Select the NetWare server which you wish to configure. - d Select the New Queue button and type in the queue name which you wish to create. - Once you have done that highlight the queue name you created and click on the Add button. - f Click on Close and then OK.
+Changing the name may impact the configuration of other protocols because the print server service names will be altered. - a If it is not already selected, select Queue Server as the operating mode. - b Click the Change Bindery Queues button. - c Select the NetWare® server which you wish to configure. - d Select the New Queue button and type in the queue name which you wish to create. - Once you have done that highlight the queue name you created and click on the Add button. - f Click on Close and then OK.